 There are a host of useful tools you can implement to support a work-life integration mentality.
-Team communication tools like Slack, HipChat, and Google Apps give employees unfettered access to their teammates and the crucial assets they need to achieve their objectives.
+Team communication tools like Slack, Microsoft Teams, and Google Hangouts Chat give employees unfettered access to their teammates and the crucial assets they need to achieve their objectives.

 Whether you personally subscribe to a work-life balance, or work life-integration approach, it's crucial to understand that different members of your team will likely have their own views on this issue, and supporting both can provide immense value.

 How are you working to support work-life balance, or work-life integration?